eef-g-archive/file-manager-c/README.md

 # File Manager in C

-This is a file manager that allows you to manage files on your computer.
+This is a file manager that allows you to manage files on your computer. <br />
 It provides an interface for you to view and organize files and folders on your computer.

 ## How to use